puppetlabs-toy-chest/puppet-quest-guide/quests/modules.md

 Use the the `puppet module list` command to see what modules are already installed.
 You'll probably recognize some familiar names from previous quests.

-To get clear picture of the directory structure of the modules here, you can use a couple of flags with the `tree` command to limit the output to directories, and limit the depth to two directories.
+To get a clear picture of the directory structure of the modules here, you can use a couple of flags with the `tree` command to limit the output to directories, and limit the depth to two directories.